nautobot/nautobot/nautobot/docs/development/application-registry.md

 ### `plugin_filter_extensions`

-Plugin [filter extensionclasses classes](../plugins/development.md#extending-filters) that extend the current FilterSet's and FilterForm's that are natively provided.
+Plugin [filter extension classes](../plugins/development.md#extending-filters) that extend the current FilterSet's and FilterForm's that are natively provided.
 Implemented as a dictionary mapping data model names to a list of `PluginFilterExtension` subclasses, for example:

 ```python
 {